BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/08-data-provenance.md

 ## Where are we?

-In the previous lesson we touched on capturing provenanec and metadata while you clean your own dataset.
-But now we are talking about what you can do during the Analysis phase of a data life cycle to implement FAIR practices.
+In the previous lesson we touched on capturing provenance and metadata while you clean your own dataset.
+But now we are talking about what you can do during the analysis phase of a data life cycle to implement FAIR practices.

 <img src="../fig/datalifecycle-analysis.png" alt="datalifecycle-analysis" style="width:40%;" />